Hiring Household Help- One Way Life Is Better In Mexico

 The rates depend on the type of help you get and their skills.
 A caregiver who can assist older adults and administer medication is more expensive than someone who does regular housework.
 And the rates differ between areas.

-At a minimum, expect to pay $100 MXN per hour or $450 MXN per day for basic services.
+At a minimum, expect to pay $100 MXN per hour or $450 MXN daily for basic services.

 I’ve put together the following summary of services and rates to give you an idea: